 How Military and ANSI standards are different

-When you are in the market looking for safety glasses for shooting you should pick quality glasses that at least meets one of the two standards, remember accidents happen when you least expect it so at least with eye protection on you have one less thing to worry about.
+When you are in the market looking for safety glasses for shooting you should pick quality glasses that at least meet one of the two standards, remember accidents happen when you least expect it so at least with eye protection on you have one less thing to worry about.
 Check out this video below which explains Impact testing for Military and ANSI standards as well as no protection.

 Should you use polarized sunglasses for shooting?

 This is a question that often comes up when it comes to using sunglasses for shooting.
-This question ultimately depends on a number of factors such as where you are shooting, what equipment are you using, what are the conditions.
-Many people ask if polarized lenses affect red dot sights, and it our experience they generally don’t.
+This question ultimately depends on a number of factors such as where you are shooting, what equipment are you using, and what are the conditions.
+Many people ask if polarized lenses affect red dot sights, and in our experience they generally don’t.
 The issues you will have will be if you are using any other electronic devices such as cameras, or GPS’ that have screens.

 Also, it depends on whether or not you are shooting indoors or outdoors.
-Polarized sunglasses would only be beneficial if you were shooting outdoors in bright sunlight, overcast conditions, or anywhere with reflective surfaces such as water, snow, concrete or sand.
+Polarized sunglasses would only be beneficial if you were shooting outdoors in bright sunlight, overcast conditions, or anywhere with reflective surfaces such as water, snow, concrete, or sand.
 If you are going to be indoors, or in low light conditions, it is best to use clear glasses as polarized sunglasses would make it difficult to see.